sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 we expect the same result to hold, because the ratio of the scattering frequency to the gyro frequency is independent of $p$.
 Moreover, his source term is a delta distribution in $x$ and $p$ (point injection) and his velocity profile has a sharp discontinuity at the shock.
-We model the velocity discontinuity with a tanh function and the delta distribution with a narrow Gaussian profile.
-We, thus, do not expect that the analytic solution in @cite Drury1983 and our computation match exactly, but they should get closer to each other the smaller the shock width and the narrower the the injection profile.
+In contrast to Drury, we model the velocity discontinuity with a tanh-function and the delta distribution with a narrow Gaussian profile.
+We, thus, do not expect that the analytic solution in @cite Drury1983 and our simulation results match exactly, but they should get closer to each other the smaller the shock width and the narrower the injection profile.
 Adapting his solution to our source term, we expect the simulation result to be approximately

 $$
  f_{000}(x = 0, p) = \frac{3}{\sqrt{4 \pi} p^{3}_{\text{inj}}} \frac{Q}{U_1 - U_2}